How to Apply

 Second Step: Applying to the Program

-THE FOLLOWING LIST OF PRE-REQUISITES MUST BE COMPLETED AND SUBMITTED IN ORDER FOR YOU TO BE CONSIDERED FOR ADMISSION TO THE SINGLE SUBJECT CREDENTIAL PROGRAM.
+ALL OF THE APPLICATION REQUIREMENTS ON THIS "HOW TO APPLY" PAGE OF OUR WEBSITE MUST BE COMPLETED AND SUBMITTED BY THE DEADLINE IN ORDER FOR YOU TO BE CONSIDERED FOR ADMISSION TO THE SINGLE SUBJECT CREDENTIAL PROGRAM.

 IMPORTANT: Please keep your own record of your submitted Application Requirements, as you will need them when you apply for your credential with CCTC after completing the program.
 We do not make copies for you of the items you submit to our office.
 You must make your own copies.